Advanced Idea Mechanics

 A.I.M.
-(Advanced Idea Mechanics) is a criminal organization appearing in American comic books published by Marvel Comics.
-In most versions, it is depicted as a think tank of brilliant scientists dedicated to overthrowing the world's governments through technological means.
-The organization started out as a branch of HYDRA, created by Baron Strucker.
-Its most notable creations include the Cosmic Cube, Super-Adaptoid, and MODOK; the latter has been depicted as a prominent member of A.I.M., and in some incarnations is the organization's leader.
+(Advanced Idea Mechanics) is a fictional criminal organization appearing in American comic books published by Marvel Comics.
+Created by Stan Lee and Jack Kirby, it first appeared in Strange Tales #146 (July 1966).
+A.I.M. is primarily depicted as a think tank of brilliant scientists dedicated to world domination through technological means.

+The organization started as a branch of Hydra founded by Baron Strucker.
+Its most notable creations include the Cosmic Cube, Super-Adaptoid, and MODOK, who has been depicted as a prominent member of A.I.M. and sometimes the organization's leader.

-A.I.M. has been featured in several media adaptations, including television series and video games.
-The organization made its cinematic debut in the Marvel Cinematic Universe film Iron Man 3 (2013), in this universe headed by Aldrich Killian.
+Since its original introduction in comics, A.I.M. has been featured in various other Marvel-licensed products including video games and television series.
+The organization made its live action debut in the Marvel Cinematic Universe film Iron Man 3 (2013), in which it was headed by Aldrich Killian.

 Publication history

-The organization known as A.I.M. first appeared in Strange Tales #146 (July 1966), and is revealed to be a branch of the organization known as THEM in Strange Tales #147 (Aug.
-1966), a larger organization mentioned in Strange Tales #142 (March 1966), and depicted in Tales of Suspense #78 (June 1966) a few months earlier.
-It is later revealed that THEM is also a parent organization to the Secret Empire and that it is, in fact, a new incarnation of the previously dissolved organization HYDRA in Strange Tales #149 (October 1966).
+A.I.M. debuted in Strange Tales #146 (July 1966), created by Stan Lee and Jack Kirby.
+It is revealed to be a branch of the organization known as THEM in Strange Tales #147 (August 1966).
+A large organization was mentioned in Strange Tales #142 (March 1966) and depicted in Tales of Suspense #78 (June 1966) a few months earlier.
+It is later revealed in Strange Tales #149 (October 1966) that THEM is also a parent organization to the Secret Empire and is a new incarnation of the previously dissolved Hydra.

 Organization

-A.I.M. is described as an organization of scientists and their hirelings dedicated to the acquisition of power and to overthrow all the world's governments through science and technology.
+A.I.M. is described as an organization of scientists and their hirelings dedicated to the acquisition of power and overthrowing of all the world's governments through science and technology.
 Its leadership traditionally consists of the seven-member Board of Directors (formerly known as the Imperial Council) with a rotating chairperson.
-Under the Directors are various division supervisors, and under them are the technicians and salesmen/dealers.
+Under the Directors in the hierarchy are various division supervisors, and under them are the technicians and salesmen/dealers.

-The organization supplies arms and technology to various terrorist and subversive organizations both to foster a violent technological revolution and to generate profit.
-A.I.M. operatives are usually involved in research, development, manufacturing, and sales of high technology.
-Members of A.I.M. are required to at least have a master's degree, if not a PhD, in some area of science, mathematics, or business.
+The organization supplies arms and technology to various terrorist and subversive organizations to foster a violent technological revolution and to generate profit.
+A.I.M. operatives are usually involved in research, development, manufacturing, and sales of technology.
+Members of A.I.M. are required to have at least a master's degree, if not a PhD, in an area of science, mathematics, or business.

-A.I.M.'s reach is worldwide, including various front organizations such as Targo Corporation, International Data Integration and Control, Cadenza Industries, Koenig and Strey, Pacific Vista Laboratories, Allen's Department Store, and Omnitech.
-It also has had a number of bases of operations, including a nuclear submarine mobile in the Atlantic Ocean; bases in the Bronx, New York; Black Mesa, Colorado; West Caldwell, New Jersey; Asia, Canada, Europe, Haiti, India, Sudan and Boca Caliente (also known as A.I.M.
+A.I.M.'s reach is worldwide and it operates various front organizations such as Targo Corporation, International Data Integration and Control, Cadenza Industries, Koenig and Strey, Pacific Vista Laboratories, Allen's Department Store, and Omnitech.
+It has had a number of bases of operations, including a nuclear submarine in the Atlantic Ocean; bases in the Bronx, New York; Black Mesa, Colorado; West Caldwell, New Jersey; Asia, Canada, Europe, Haiti, India, Sudan and Boca Caliente (also known as A.I.M.
 Island), an island republic in the Caribbean.